XinhuaZhang/Particle-Tracking/README.md

 ## Time Estimation

-It takes about 1 hour to process all frames on a machine that equips a AMD EPYC 7702 64-Core Processor.
+It takes about 1 hour to process all frames on a machine with a AMD EPYC 7702 64-Core Processor.